 History of the Village Hall

-The Bourtons Village Hall is the old Methodist chapel on Main Street in Great Bourton.
+The Bourtons Village Hall used to be the Methodist chapel on Main Street in Great Bourton.
 It was purchased by the Parish Council for the Bourtons in 1996 for use as a Village Hall.
-The Village Appraisal in 1993 showed that the villagers perceived a need for a village hall – 63% of the 394 respondents thought that the provision of a village hall was important or very important.
+The Village Appraisal in 1993 showed that the villagers perceived a need for a village hall.

 At purchase the chapel was in serious disrepair and funds were collected to renovate it, but the architect’s survey found the old walls were unsafe, being pushed out by the roof.
 It was recommended that the building be taken down to floor level and rebuilt.
 Building commenced in 1932 with a stone laying ceremony held on May 18th.